A proper pub in a historic building, with great local food and cosy rooms upstairs.

 It’s a sign of Nick’s respect for the history of the Alma that each of the guest rooms are named after a previous landlord.
 There are 5 rooms to choose from – 3 regular doubles, 1 larger double and 1 cosy double – plus a 2-bedroom family suite upstairs.
 Two of the rooms have baths (with showers), the rest just power showers, and each has complimentary toiletries, fluffy towels, a flatscreen TV, Nespresso machines, tea, bottles of water and biscuits.
 The beds are very comfortable and have luxury cotton linen, and the rooms have all been sympathetically renovated in line with the character and design of the building: re-purposed ships’ timbers complement perfectly the beams and creaky floors, and the exposed brick walls and sea-faring charts on the walls place you firmly in maritime Essex.
 It's a pleasing vintage-contemporary mix, with a nod to Harwich’s maritime past in every room.
 Wifi isn’t the best in the rooms, but it works OK downstairs.

-As for the food, the Alma deliberately doesn't describe itself as a gastropub but that fact is its food is better than most – hearty and local, with an emphasis on fresh fish and seafood.
+As for the food, the Alma deliberately doesn't describe itself as a gastropub but the fact is its food is better than most – hearty and local, with an emphasis on fresh fish and seafood.
 There are Mersea oysters and local lobsters (they chalk their various sizes on the board

 ever day), fish and chips and seafood sharing platters; and they also have serve a variety of well-hung, locally sourced steaks – like the lobster, chalked up on the board and enjoyed very simply with